TuanHung1149/CTFWriteup/KashiCTF.md

 Resting my head against it,
 Facing the porch through which you would come out.
 ```
-The poem that author give to player.
+The poem that the author gives to the player.
-As the name of the challenge we use **stegsnow** tool.
+As the name of the challenge, we use **stegsnow** tool.
 ![image](https://hackmd.io/_uploads/HkCK_Zi51e.png)
 ![image](https://hackmd.io/_uploads/ByW9dZjqke.png)
 The password is his friend's name: Aakash
 Then we get: https://pastebin.com/HVQfa14Z
-This is cow descript
+This is a cow-descript
 ![image](https://hackmd.io/_uploads/S1Uj_bscJl.png)
 **Flag: KashiCTF{Love_Hurts_5734b5f}**

-## Broken ?
+## Broken?
 ```python=
 import hashlib